rainbowsandpwnies/nacho/README.md

-I give up documenting.
-No more documenting is going to happen.
 This project is effectively closed.

 nacho
 =====

 Nacho is a static analysis framework originally designed so endeav0r could do some speaking and talking at aha.
-However, seeing as how it _is_ a fully-functional static analysis framework, it's worth documenting and releasing to a small group.
+However, seeing as how it _is_ a fully-functional static analysis framework, it's worth releasing to a small group.

-The current release includes a translator for hsvm ( http://github.com/endeav0r/hsvm ) but you can bet your ass I'll be writing a translator for x86 in the next few weeks.
+The current release includes a translator for hsvm ( http://github.com/endeav0r/hsvm ).

 Quickstart
 ==========